-Instructors will make decisions on requests for special consideration, in consultation with the Graduate Coordinator and/or the EAC.
-Students will be contacted by the Unit Coordinator and/or the Graduate Coordinator, to inform them of the decision.
+Instructors will make decisions regarding requests for special consideration, in consultation with the Graduate Coordinator and/ or the EAC.
+The Academic Lead(s) and/ or the Graduate Coordinator will inform students of the decision.

 Missed Tests

 If special consideration is granted and a make-up test is required, students must write within two weeks of the original test date.
 The instructor will contact the student when a make-up date has been arranged.
 The department will try to give 2-3 days' notice of a make-up date, however this is sometimes not possible and students must prepared for the make-up.